Nine Emperor Gods

 The Nine Emperor Gods Festival is held each year from the last day of the 8th lunar month till the 9th day of the 9th lunar month and is celebrated by the Chinese communities in South East Asia such as Malaysia, Thailand and Singapore.
 In Singapore, the Hougang Tou Mu Kung (Hougang Dou Mu Gong) Temple situated at Upper Serangoon Road is the oldest and most prominent temple celebrating this festival.

 Figure 1.
 The festival begins with a ceremony to erect a 60m long bamboo pole to the left side of the temple gates at approximately 12.30pm.
 The bamboo pole is tied to a metal rod for stability.

 Figure 4.
-Rituals conducted by the head priest to purify the temple grounds and also to call for the heavenly soldiers for heaven, earth, fire and water to be deployed to the altars and guard the temple.
+Rituals conducted by the head Taoist priest to purify the temple grounds and also to call for the heavenly soldiers for heaven, earth, fire and water to be deployed to the altars and to guard the temple.

 Figure 8.
 Individual sales of leaves, wood for devotees to present to the gods when paying their respects.

 Figure 9.
 Devotees could write and paste their wishes on the paper Dragon boat as a symbolism of receiving good fortune and protection from the Nine Emperor Gods.